 1. Not So Rewarding Rewards

-For example, if you have points program with high customer breakage rates, it may mean that customers are earning points, but they are not actively engaged in your loyalty program.
+If you have points program with high customer breakage rates, it may mean that customers are earning points, but they are not actively engaged in your loyalty program.
 They don’t see a value in redeeming points the points, so they let them expire.
 Or that the number of points required for redeeming points is too high.

 3. Go Beyond Rewarding Top-Tier Shoppers